Cinema of Israel: Eden Cinema, Tel Aviv

 The Eden Cinema (Kolnoa Eden) was built in 1914.
 The building, which still stands at the beginning of Lilienblum Street in Neve Tzedek, had two 800-seat halls: a roofed one for winter and an outdoor hall for screenings in the pre-air-conditioning summer heat.
 Owners Mordechai Abarbanel and Moshe Visser were granted a 13-year exclusive municipal license.
 When Eden’s monopoly expired in 1927, other cinemas sprang up around Tel Aviv.

-During World War I, the theater was shut down by order of the Ottoman government on the pretext that its generator could be used to send messages to enemy submarines off shore.
+During World War I, the theater was shut down by order of the Ottoman government on the pretext that its generator could be used to send messages to enemy submarines offshore.
 It reopened to the public during the British Mandate and became a hub of cultural and social activity.
 It closed down in 1974.

 Mograbi Cinema, Tel Aviv

 The Mograbi Cinema (Kolnoa Mograbi) opened in 1930.
 The cinema was established by Yaakov Mograbi, an affluent Jewish merchant who immigrated from Damascus, at the request of Meir Dizengoff, then mayor of Tel Aviv.
-The building housed two large halls: on the upper floor a cinema with a sliding roof which could be opened in the hot summer days, and a performance hall which was the venue of the first Hebrew theaters, among them Hamatateh, HaOhel, Habima, and the Cameri.
+The building housed two large halls: on the upper floor a cinema with a sliding roof that could be opened on the hot summer days, and a performance hall that was the venue of the first Hebrew theaters, among them Hamatateh, HaOhel, Habima, and the Cameri.
 It was designed by architect Joseph Berlin in an art deco style that was popular in cinemas worldwide.
 People gathered in front of the theater to dance in the streets when the UN General Assembly voted in favor of the Partition Plan in November 1947.
 After a fire in the summer of 1986 due to an electric short circuit, the building was demolished.
 In 2011, plans were submitted to rebuild a replica of the original cinema with a luxury high-rise above it.